tloriato/tloriato.github.io/content/posts/the-scaffolding.md

 category: essay
 ---

-Sometime in 2020, on a Friday night, a bug in our settlement automation charged every merchant in Iceland three times over.
+Sometime in 2020, on a Friday night, a bug in our settlement automation charged every cardholder in Iceland three times over.
 A file had been sent to Visa repeatedly — bad automation, not enough storage.
 There was no one but me.

 I had no idea what I was doing.
 I downloaded Visa's technical manuals and started reading.
 I opened the settlement files — raw codes, raw text — and tried to understand how to reverse what had happened.
 I had never built a reversal file.
 I figured it out line by line, built the file, and sent it back.
 By Saturday it was done.